Self-Sufficient Kids

 This stain removal chart from Real Simple magazine is one option to help kids navigate the complex world of stains.
 But the truth is, especially at the beginning, the best tactic may be to have your child bring their stained clothing to you so you can give them advice about specific stains.

-Step #5: Load laundry in the washer and add detergent
+Step #4: Load clothes in the washer and pour in laundry detergent

 The next step – loading laundry into the washing machine – may seem like a simple one, but beware that kids will be tempted to overload the machine.